-Vauxhall glass - so-named for the company that produced it, the Vauxhall Glassworks - is a type of mirrored glass produced from the late 18th century well into the Victorian period.
+Vauxhall glass - named for the company that produced it, the Vauxhall Glassworks - is a type of mirrored glass produced from the late 18th century well into the Victorian period.
 Unlike paste, which was used almost interchangeably with gemstones and set into precious metals, Vauxhall glass was typically paired with minimal base metal mountings.
-This fantastic later Vauxhall glass necklace featured lovely rose cut ovals and vibrant floral pendants.
+This fantastic later Vauxhall glass necklace features rose cut ovals and vibrant floral pendants.